space-wizards/website-content/content/post/22-03-16-progress-report-31.md

 ### Map Renderer
 *Contributed by DrSmugleaf and mirrorcult*

-`Content.MapRenderer` has been added as a new project that can turn a map file and render it as an image.
+`Content.MapRenderer` has been added as a new project that can take a map file and render it as an image.
 It's extremely useful for development, updating the wiki, and more.

 {{< imgw "images/post/pr_31/bagelrender" >}}